sg09/eksdemo/README.md

 ## Why `eksdemo`?
 While creating an EKS cluster is fairly easy thanks to [`eksctl`](https://eksctl.io/), manually installing and configuring applications on EKS is complex, time consuming and error-prone.
 One of the most powerful feature of `eksdemo` is its extensive application catalog that can installed (including dependencies) with a single command.

-For example, the command: **`eksdemo install autoscaling-karpenter -c <cluster-name>`**
+For example, the command: **`eksdemo install autoscaling-karpenter -c <cluster-name>`** will:
-will:
+1. Create the EC2 Spot Service Linked Role (if it doesn't already exist)
-* Create the Karpenter Node IAM Role
+2. Create the Karpenter Controller IAM Role (IRSA)
-* Create the Karpenter Controller IAM Role (IRSA)
+3. Create the Karpenter Node IAM Role
+4. Create an SQS Queue and EventBridge rules for native Spot Termination Handling
-* Add an entry to the `aws-auth` ConfigMap for the Karpenter Node IAM Role
+5. Add an entry to the `aws-auth` ConfigMap for the Karpenter Node IAM Role
-* Install Karpenter
+6. Install the Karpenter Helm Chart
-* Create a default Karpenter Provisioner
+7. Create default Karpenter `Provisioner` and `AWSNodeTemplate` Custom Resources

 ## No Magic
 Application installs are: